rust-lang/cargo/src/doc/src/reference/config.md

 only appear in the [credentials](#credentials) file.
 This is used for registry commands like [`cargo publish`] that require authentication.

-Can be overridden with the `--token` command-line option.
+Can be overridden with the token value provided to stdin.

 #### `registries.<name>.credential-provider`
 * Type: string or array of path and arguments